-It would also be beneficial to provide more of the Perth and Kinross context in relation to each objective e.g. relevant statistics or evidence of the current situation, identification of any issues that are a particular concern, measures that have had an impact etc. We would suggest including both statistical and expert opinion, as well as any available local data, on what the issues are in Perth and Kinross.
+It would also be beneficial to provide more of the South Ayrshire context in relation to each objective e.g. relevant statistics or evidence of the current situation, identification of any issues that are a particular concern, measures that have had an impact etc. We would suggest including both statistical and expert opinion, as well as any available local data, on what the issues are in South Ayrshire.
 There should then be a clear line of reasoning from the evidence to the conclusions in the policy.

-AFS commends the Board for updating the policy to make clear that premises and provisional licence applicants are expected to submit the Board's Supplementary Information document alongside their application; setting out how the business will comply with the licensing objectives.
-Having this statement of licensing objectives attached to their licence could help to focus applicant's attention on the objectives and ensure that they are afforded proper consideration in any proceedings.
+In addition to setting out a clear expectation that applicants address the five licensing objectives in their operating plan, the new policy could include an expectation that applicants supply a written statement detailing how they will promote the objectives.
+This approach is already adopted in other board areas, with several providing a 'Supplementary Information' document for applicants to submit alongside their application - asking them to set out exactly how they will comply with the objectives.
+Having a statement of licensing objectives attached to their licence could help to focus applicants' attention on the objectives and ensure that they are afforded proper consideration in any proceedings.
 In addition, it is appropriate that the Board should go further and look to the evidence in respect of each of the five licensing objectives, also expecting applicants to provide evidence that suitable measures will be implemented and maintained.